samdeepk/grid-game/server/API_CONTRACT.md

 2) Create session
 - Method: POST
 - Path: `/sessions`
 - Description: Create a new game session.
 Caller becomes the host and the first player.
+The host picks an emoji/icon to identify this session in the lobby.
 - Request JSON:
   {
-    "hostId": "string"
+    "hostId": "string",
-  }
+    "hostName": "string",
+    "hostIcon": "string (optional)",
+    "gameIcon": "string (optional, emoji shown in lobby card)" }
 - Response 201:
   {